ZahirSeid/Inventory-Management/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License

 ## Contact

-For questions, suggestions, or contributions, feel free to reach out via [email@example.com](mailto:email@example.com).
+For questions, suggestions, or contributions, feel free to reach out

 ### Customization